 K-pop group BTS, aka.
 Bangtan Boys, announced that it will maximize security for its upcoming U.S. tour following a series of death threats.

-The now-suspended Twitter account (@AntiBTSAnti) recently featured a series of very specific threats against BTS member Jimin, announcing plans to shoot the South Korean singer with a gun from rafters, with seats specified, while he performs the number "Lies" at the Anaheim Honda Center in Southern California.
+The now-suspended Twitter account (@AntiBTSAnti) recently featured a series of very specific threats against BTS member Jimin, announcing plans to shoot the South Korean singer with a gun from rafters, with seats specified, while he performs the number Lies at the Anaheim Honda Center in Southern California.
 The venue, which has a capacity of nearly 19,000, is due to host BTS for two sold-out concerts on April 1-2.

 The Twitter account also blasted photos of a dead pig, guns and other bloody images.

 The Anaheim concerts are part of BTS' worldwide "2017 Wings Tour," which kicked off in South America earlier this month.
-Stints include Chicago and Newark, New Jersey, and continues through July across Asia including Thailand, Hong Kong and Japan.
+Stints include Chicago and Newark, New Jersey, and continue through July across Asia including Thailand, Hong Kong and Japan.

 Meanwhile, concerned fans have responded with a social media movement of sorts, positing various hashtags to support Jimin and BTS.